 Adaptive physical education encompasses all aspects of gross motor functioning in ways that encourage children to develop both physical fitness and social interaction through sport and movement activities.
 In this program, children participate in activities specifically designed to promote coordination, strength, balance and motor skills.
 Our facilities include:

-An on-site registered nurse is available during school hours to attend to children's health needs, provide first aid and to administer prescribed medications and treatments.
+Two on-site registered nurses are available during school hours to attend to children's health needs, provide first aid and to administer prescribed medications and treatments.

 The Hagedorn Little Village School © 2016